marklogic/entity-services/entity-services-examples/README.md

  loading and transforming steps.
 In a regular workflow, one would generate code first, then modify it, deploy, and iterate.

+Note that some of these classes have `main` methods of their own in case you want to run them independently.

 Step Three.
 QConsole
 --------------------